 A set of 9 labels commemorating William Fife III and depicting some of the yachts built at Fairlie shipyards.

-On Friday night the Tom Rielly display was given by Jean Osborne of Falkirk Stamp & Postcard
+On Friday night the Tom Rielly display was given by Jean Osborne of Falkirk & District Philatelic Society with a

 Details of the display can be found in the Tom Rielly section of the website or by clicking here.

-Following the Tom Rielly display a civic reception hosted by Lord Provost Councillor Dennis Melloy was held in the Dewars Centre which was very well attended.
+Following the Tom Rielly display a civic reception was provided by the Provost of Perth & Kinross Council which was

 The trophy winners can be viewed on the palmares pages of the website or by clicking here.